-This procedure contains the algorithm (bi-lo method) for determining the CC (Calibration Constant) and the DTC (Dead Time Correction).
+This procedure contains the algorithm (hi-lo method) for determining the CC (Calibration Constant) and the DTC (Dead Time Correction).
 An example of the Ludlum Model 44-9 GM detector calibration is used in conjunction with the algorithm calculations to aid in solving the equations.

-Ludlum Measurements, Inc. offers a PC-compatible software program that incorporates the read/write commands necessary to communicate between a PC and the survey meter.
+Ludlum Measurements, Inc. offers a PC-compatible software program, which incorporates the read/write commands necessary to communicate between a PC and the Model 2241-4.
 The program also incorporates the algorithm to calculate the detector CC and DTC.
 The software is offered in a DOS version (part number 1370-025) or a WINDOWS version (part number 1370-024).
+Read the Software License Agreement at the close of this section prior to installing any LMI software.

 Hi-Lo Method: The hi-lo method refers to the placement of the detector in a radiation field using a two-point (CC and DT) calibration to make linear the detector response, even in the non-linear operating regions of the detector.
-The low radiation field (CC) should be a field that yields from 2 to 5% count loss.
-The high radiation field (DT) should be a field that yields from 30 to 60% count loss.
-The algorithm ignores background counts, and therefore, the low field must be at least 10 times the background count.
+The low-radiation field (CC) should be a field that yields from 2 to 5 % count loss.
+The high radiation field (DT) should be a field that yields from 30 to 60 % count loss.
+The algorithm ignores background counts, and therefore, the low field must be at least ten times the background count.